The PhD in Education, option in Special Education is designed to develop expertise

 preparation.
 We prepare professionals who value diversity, engage in lifelong learning

-improve academic, communication, social, behavioral and adaptive skills, while training
+communication, social, behavioral and adaptive skills, while training others to do

 Research within our program is collaborative and interdisciplinary.
 We work closely